Cross-Currency Basis Swaps Referencing Backward-Looking Rates: Introduction

+In \cite{Pallavicini2011funding}, the authors explore the effects of collateralization, factoring in the costs associated with different rates paid and received on the margin account.
+The important distinction in valuation between unsecured and collateralized swaps is analyzed in \cite{Piterbarg2010funding}.
+Furthermore, \cite{Crepey2015bilateralV1} and \cite{Crepey2015bilateralV2} propose a hedging framework that decomposes transaction value into different components, each linked to distinct funding accounts.
+For further insights, we refer to \cite{Brigo2014funding} and \cite{Castagna2013}.
 The contributions mentioned above are limited to a single currency framework.
 However, when multiple currencies are considered, funding strategies and collateralization agreements become significantly more complex.
 Funding strategies in a multi-currency setting using FX swaps as basic collateralized instruments are studied in \cite{piterbarg2012cooking}.
-It is demonstrated in \cite{Fujii2011Choice} that collateralization significantly impacts derivatives pricing, particularly emphasizing that the choice of collateral currency can notably affect derivative prices, a finding that is verified in our model outlined in Remark \ref{Rem: choice}.
-In \cite{fujii2010note} the authors also provide a valuation formula for contingent claims involving currency dislocations between contractual and collateral cash flows, although their approach uses the unsecured funding rate as the numeraire.
+It is demonstrated in \cite{Fujii2011Choice} (see also \cite{Wolf2022}) that collateralization significantly impacts derivatives pricing, emphasizing that the choice of collateral currency can notably affect derivative prices, a finding that is verified in our model outlined in Remark \ref{Rem: choice}.
+In \cite{fujii2010note,fujii2010multi,Gnoatto2023cchjm,Gnoatto2021multi}, the authors also provide valuation formulae for contingent claims involving currency dislocations between contractual and collateral cash flows, although their approach uses the unsecured funding rate as the numeraire.

-Our research is primarily inspired by \cite{RB}, who provided an explicit formula for pricing and hedging collateralized SOFR derivatives within a single currency framework.
+Our research is primarily inspired by \cite{Bickersteth2025SOFR}, who provided an explicit formula for pricing and hedging collateralized SOFR derivatives within a single currency framework.
 We extend their results to a cross-currency context, making our main contribution the provision of closed-form pricing formulae and explicit hedging strategies for various fixed-income financial products based on existing futures contracts.
-The selection of instruments for hedging strategies is also motivated by the works of \cite{Lyashenko2019SOFR} and \cite{M2018}.
+The selection of instruments used to construct hedging strategies is also motivated by the studies presented in \cite{Jamshidian1994}, \cite{Lyashenko2019SOFR} and \cite{Mercurio2018}.